Manifold GCN: Diffusion-based Convolutional Neural Network for Manifold-valued Graphs: Experiments

 \subsubsection{Data}

-For our experiment, we prepared a data set consisting of 60 subjects diagnosed with AD and 60 cognitive normal (CN) controls based on data from the open access Alzheimer's Disease Neuroimaging Initiative\footnote{\url{http://adni.loni.usc.edu/}} (ADNI) database.
-Among others, ADNI provides 1632 magnetic resonance images of brains with segmented hippocampi.
-In our experiment, we employed the hippocampus meshes derived in~\cite{AmbellanZachowTycowicz2021}.
-Each mesh was interpreted as a graph.
-As edge weights, we used the edge weights from the mesh's cotangent Laplacian.
-Features were the vertex normals; the latter were computed as the averaged normals of the faces to which the vertex belonged.
-Due to the equivariance of the normals, our network does not need an alignment of the hippocampi.
+For our experiment, we prepared a data set consisting of 60 subjects diagnosed with AD and 60 cognitively normal (CN) controls based on data from the open-access Alzheimer's Disease Neuroimaging Initiative (ADNI) database.
+Among others, ADNI provides 1632 magnetic resonance images of brains with segmented hippocampi, and triangle meshes thereof were derived by~\cite{AmbellanZachowTycowicz2021}.
+Each mesh was interpreted as a (primal) graph with edge weights being those of the mesh's cotangent Laplacian; constant (normalized) weights were assigned to its dual graph.
+Features for the primal graphs were the vertex normals---the average normal of the faces to which the vertex belonged---and the differential coordinates for the dual graph.

+Due to the equivariance of the representations, our network does not need an alignment of the hippocampi.
 Nevertheless, the imaging protocol assured a coarse alignment in the coordinate system of the MRI scanner.
-A visualization of a hippocampus mesh with its normals and their location on the sphere is shown in Figure~\ref{fig:adni}.
+A visualization of the diffusion towards the stable state of a hippocampus mesh with its normals and their location on the sphere is shown in Figure~\ref{fig:adni}.